Rise of the Silicon Valley Small Business

 Decreasing technology cost & complexity.

 It’s become dramatically easier to start and run a tech- or tech-enabled business in the past few years.
-Tools like AWS and Firebase let you scale infrastructure cheaply without needing to rip out and replace for a while.
+Tools like AWS and Firebase let you scale infrastructure cheaply without needing to rip out and replace early.
 Small teams with small budgets can build and handle significant growth.
+AI will drastically increase efficiency and drop costs, especially in pure software businesses (imagine an AI-powered bot or “co-pilot” for every operation).
+“Revenue per employee” is a metric to watch.

 Democratized go-to-market channels.

-The multitude of mature social platforms and accessible online channels let teams, however small, reach target users.
-Savvy growth marketers can test and upskill fast, figuring out how to acquire users at scale for little to no cost.
-This is most valuable in sectors where content consumers = buyers = users.
+The array of mature social platforms and accessible online channels helps teams, however small, reach target users.
+Savvy growth marketers can upskill fast and figure out how to acquire users at little to no cost, iteratively running experiments across many platforms.
+Marketing might be as meritocratic as it’s ever been—organic over paid.
+Create enough on-brand viral memes and you can dramatically drop your CAC (customer acquisition cost).
+This is most valuable in sectors where content consumers are buyers and buyers are the end users.

 Lower social opportunity cost.

-The opportunity cost of not doing something can be financial, educational, or even social — e.g. status, identity, community.
-The social benefits of running a vc-backed startup seem relatively fewer than they were 2, 5, or 10 years ago.
+The opportunity cost of not doing something can be financial, educational, or even social —e.g., status, identity, and community.
+The social benefits of running a VC-backed startup seem relatively fewer than they were two, five, or 10 years ago.
 I’ve been struck by how fleeting the fanfare is now even for startup IPOs.
-Just as being a college dropout has become destigmatized, so will opting out of quintessential SV startup paths.
-Social benefits will accrue non-linearly.
+Just as being a college dropout has become destigmatized for founders, so will opting out of a quintessential SV startup path.

 I expect these tailwinds to continue through the downturn and beyond.
 For most of 2022, startups were told that they needed to aggressively adapt to new times.
 While it may not be the right fit for every product or sector, the “Silicon Valley small business” is an adaptation that can serve truly entrepreneurial teams well.
 Regardless, I expect to see more SV-SBs rise up this year and more success stories emerge.
-And I’m hopeful the archetype will enter the tech cultural mainstream, and perhaps the startup funding ecosystem itself will even adapt to serve it.
+And I’m confident the archetype will enter the tech cultural mainstream—with new waves of tech accleration hastening this—and perhaps the funding ecosystem itself will even adapt to serve it.

 If this working theory resonates, please consider sharing it with someone who might like it too (and give it a little love on Twitter). 🙏 I’d love to hear your thoughts on the archetype and startups that might fit it — DMs open. 📨